 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

-The Heidelberger Hütte is the biker destination in Ischgl par excellence - hundreds of Transalp bikers cycle here every day from Ischgl in summer to reach the Engadin via the Fimberpass.
-If you only trust your own muscle power, take the steep asphalt ramp along the Fimbabach, everyone else the cable car to the middle station.
-This really makes sense, because from here the driveway is much flatter, before it is grueling steep.
-Always easy to ride on asphalt to the Bodenalpe - the first stop - and continue on gravel to the Heidelberger hut (which is already on Swiss soil), always the fantastic sight of the mighty Fluchthorns in front of him.
-After the snack you roll on gravel and asphalt back to Ischgl.
+The Heidelberger Hütte is the ultimate biker destination in Ischgl - hundreds of Transalp bikers cycle up from Ischgl every day in summer to reach the Engadine via the Fimber Pass.
+If you only trust your own muscle power, take the steep asphalt ramp along the Fimbabach, everyone else takes the cable car to the middle station.
+That really makes sense, because from here the driveway becomes much flatter, before that it's gruelingly steep.
+It is always easy to ride on asphalt to Bodenalpe - the first refreshment stop - and on gravel to the Heidelberger Hütte (which is already on Swiss soil), always with the fantastic sight of the mighty Fluchthorn in front of you.
+After the snack you roll back to Ischgl on gravel and asphalt.Tip: As part of the Culinary Way of St. James, top chef Gunther Döberl cooks at the Heidelberger Hütte.
+More information at ischgl.com/de/Events/Sommer-Highlights/Kulinarischer-Jakobsweg.

 All those who dare to tackle the big round of the legendary Ischgl Ironbike know that this is not for the faint-hearted, yet the nearly 4,000 vertical meters, the demanding route and the strong starting field will force one or the other driver to prepare well appeared.The first part of the Lareintal is for most just a relaxed warm-up, before the slightly harder part leads on the up to 20 percent steep track up to 2,738 meters high Idjoch.
 Here begins the great Trailpassage the third Ironbike- round: After two short sliding passages to reach the Greitspitztrail, which leads to the ridge and with dream panoramas to Salaaser head.
 Now you turn left and follow the well-driven Salaaser Trail to Alp Trida on the Swiss side.
 After the speed descent to Samnaun the route is merciless again, because it goes up on the extremely steep dirt road to Zeblasjoch.Up there on almost 2,800 meters you almost made it, because from now on the trail around the Höllspitze is almost only downhill to Ischgl.
 Bike history is truly written on the large section of the Ischgl Ironbike!